Intercession of saints: Orthodox

-Catholic view
+Catholic

-Catholic Church doctrine supports intercessory prayer to saints.
-This practice is an application of the Catholic doctrine of the Communion of Saints.
-Some of the early basis for this was the belief that martyrs passed immediately into the presence of God and could obtain graces and blessings for others.
+Catholicism teaches the intercession of the saints, the doctrine that the saints—both alive and in heaven—pray for the Church.
+This is related to the doctrine of the Communion of saints, which is mentioned in the Apostle's Creed.
+In conjunction with the doctrine of the intercession of the saints, the Catholic Church teaches the comprecation of saints—that Christians can ask God for a share in the prayers of the saints—as well as the invocation of saints—that Christians can invoke saints directly as intercessors in their prayers.
+Some of the early basis for this was the belief that martyrs passed immediately into the presence of God and could obtain graces and blessings for others, which naturally and immediately led to their direct invocation.
 A further reinforcement was derived from the cult of the angels which, while pre-Christian in its origin, was heartily embraced by the faithful of the sub-Apostolic age.

-Gregory of Nazianzus said of his deceased father: "I am well assured that his intercession is of more avail now than was his instruction in former days, since he is closer to God, now that he has shaken off his bodily fetters, and freed his mind from the clay which obscured it"; and Jerome wrote: "If the Apostles and Martyrs, while still in the body, can pray for others, at a time when they must still be anxious for themselves, how much more after their crowns, victories, and triumphs are won!"
+Gregory of Nazianzus said of his deceased father: "I am well assured that his intercession is of more avail now than was his instruction in former days, since he is closer to God, now that he has shaken off his bodily fetters, and freed his mind from the clay which obscured it"; and Jerome wrote: "If the Apostles and Martyrs, while still in the body, can pray for others, at a time when they must still be anxious for themselves, how much more after their crowns, victories, and triumphs are won!
+One man, Moses, obtains from God pardon for six hundred thousand men in arms; and Stephen, the imitator of the Lord, and the first martyr in Christ, begs forgiveness for his persecutors; and shall their power be less after having begun to be with Christ?"